gtmeier/pyscript/README.md

   already met the requirement of centering the bounding box.
 We should have more carefully read and understood the assignment description before implementing `Polygon`.
-- Exporting only a single shape at a time was easy to implement but made drawing non-trivial shapes difficult.
-This is a problem that needs to be addressed at a later time.
-(TODO: move to critique section)